jbock-java/mkefivardata/README.md

-# sign-esl
+# sign-efi-siglist

 ```
 This tool is derived from efitools' "sign-efi-sig-list".
 The name was changed to avoid confusion, because the output format is different:
 "sign-efi-sig-list" creates output in "auth" format,
 which is suitable for UEFI's standard "SetVariable" call.
-"sign-esl" instead outputs the native format of the Linux kernel's "efivarfs" filesystem,
+"sign-efi-siglist" instead outputs the native format of the Linux kernel's "efivarfs" filesystem,
 which is called "vardata" here.
 This can be more convenient, because a "vardata" file can be copied directly
 to the efivarfs filesystem.